According to a recent salary survey by the Institution of Chemical Engineers (IChemE), graduate starting salaries are in the region of £29,500.

 Working hours are typically 9am to 5pm, possibly with some extra hours.
 Jobs in processing and manufacturing may involve shift work, including evenings and weekends.

 Work may take place in a lab, office or processing plant.
-Development work may progress from lab to plant or construction site, so travel may be required at certain stages of a project and clothing requirements may change.
+Development work may progress from lab to plant or construction site, so travel may be required at certain stages of a project and clothing requirements, for example the need for safety clothing, may change.